Who We Are

 We love him for his brilliant sense of humour and the size of his smile.
 In his own unique style and hybrid Mongolian – English language he will make sure your stay in Mongolia is warm and welcoming.

-Baatar is part of our Erdenedalai family – our ‘flexible’ driver – covering transfers, whether they are from the airport to your hotel or further afield.
+Bataa is part of our Erdenedalai family – our ‘flexible’ driver – covering transfers, whether they are from the airport to your hotel or further afield.
 His English is limited but he loves being part of any EL experience.
+He is the ultimate selfie king.

 Lkhagva is our transfer and city driver.
 He’ll be there, waiting for you with his big smile and his tentative English.
 No job is too big or too small and although young, he’s a dedicated member of the EL family.

-I am lucky enough to be in a position to run my own business and, as a female, it is important to me to use my skills and influence to improve the prospects for other women.
-Part of my business philosophy is to provide training and development opportunities to Mongolian women.
+As a female, it is important to me to use my skills and influence to improve the prospects of other women.
+Part of our business philosophy is to provide training and development opportunities to Mongolian women that want the opportunity to work in tourism.

 However, we don’t source the best guides that work the tourism circuit and that already have guaranteed work with other companies.
 Instead, we provide opportunities to those that other companies won’t take as they don’t fit the stereotype or have the professional qualifications.

-If you want to discuss Mongolia’s economic policy then we’re probably not for you.
+True, we might not be able to discuss Mongolia’s economic policy.
 But, if you want to spend time with someone who sincerely loves their home country, loves their job and genuinely care about you as our guests then we are for you.

 Selenge works full-time at the International School of Ulaanbataar but in the summer holiday months she leads one or two of our trips.
 We spend many happy hours eating toast, drinking tea and discussing Mongolia together.

 Tuya is a teacher.
-Outside of school term she is a loyal and hardworking member of our team.
+Outside of school term she is a loyal and hardworking member of our team including her role as our Office Manager.
 Her focus in life is to be a role model – for her young family, for her school children and for the younger less experienced members of the Eternal Landscapes family as well.

 Odnoo is a qualified English teacher – also from Erdenedalai where she lives with her young son.
 She works in tourism is so that she can develop her skills and language and pass this new knowledge on to her young students.